Harbour line (Mumbai Suburban Railway)

 The Harbour Line is a branch line of the Mumbai Suburban Railway operated by Central Railway.
 It was named so because it catered to the eastern neighbourhoods along the city's natural harbour.
 Its termini are Chhatrapati Shivaji Maharaj Terminus (CSMT), Goregaon and Panvel on the CSMT-Goregaon, CSMT-Panvel and Panvel-Goregaon routes.

 The line is a double line and does not have any fast trains on it.
-The line runs parallel to the Central Railway line till just before Sandhurst Road station where the line turns eastward and runs elevated up till Sewri.
+The line runs parallel to the Central line till just before Sandhurst Road where the line turns eastward and runs elevated up till Sewri.
 At Wadala Road, the line branches into two.
 The first line goes towards King's Circle and then joins with the Western line at Mahim where it runs parallel with the Western Line on the right side.
 It then switches sides via an elevated bridge between Bandra and Khar Road where it runs on the left side and finally terminates at Goregaon.
-The second line follows through Mankhurd into the city of Navi Mumbai, where it again branches out into two lines, one going to Thane (Trans-Harbour Line) and the other to Panvel.
+The second line follows through Mankhurd into the city of Navi Mumbai, where it again branches out into two lines, one going to Thane (Trans-Harbour line) and the other to Panvel.
 The first stop outside Mumbai is the township of Vashi.

-The stations in Navi Mumbai are well maintained and beautifully designed by CIDCO.
-There are IT offices above the stations.
-The rail bridge connecting Vashi and Mankhurd railway stations running over Thane creek, parallel to the road bridge has brought Navi Mumbai closer to Mumbai, boosting the development of the region.
+The stations in Navi Mumbai are designed by CIDCO.
+There are corporate offices above some of the stations.
+The rail bridge connecting Vashi and Mankhurd railway stations running over Thane creek, parallel to the road bridge has connected Navi Mumbai to Mumbai by rail.

-About 580 services run daily on the Harbour Line.
-Approximately 208 of those are on the Thane-Vashi-Nerul-Panvel route and 172 of those run on the CSMT-Goregaon route.
+About 608 services run daily on the Harbour Line.
+Approximately 172 of those run on the CSMT-Goregaon route.
 Total of 41 Rakes ply on this line.